hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 - Background music added on loop.
 Sound added to remainder of user actions.
 - Attempted 'quick wins' from' list of unresolved issues.
 These were not quick and in some cases not wins.
 Rewrote the worst 'spaghetti' sections.
 - Crucially, 'alternate' names added to dramatically improve user experience.
 - Additional questions added and `char` objects updated accordingly.

+### 25/08/22: don't touch it, don't even look at it
+- Deployed to git pages.
+- Tidied up code: split parts of main.js into separate files, added further comments across project, removed `console.log()`s.

+## Full Readme:

 ---